 Seven weeks ago, I received the unexpected news that I was pregnant.
-Surprised to say the least, my husband and I welcomed the news with great excitement.
-From the start this pregnancy was different from my first, but from everything I had read and from everything that I had heard this was to be expected.
+Surprised, to say the least, my husband and I welcomed the news with great excitement.
+From the start, this pregnancy was different from my first, but from everything I had read and from everything that I had heard this was to be expected.

 You see, my first pregnancy was easy.
-No nausea, no mood-swings, no complications, in fact I was able to work all the way up until my due date.
-This pregnancy however was totally different.
-I was riddled with nausea, mood-swings and spotting which made me very anxious to say the least.
+No nausea, no mood swings, no complications, in fact, I was able to work all the way up until my due date.
+This pregnancy, however, was totally different.
+I was riddled with nausea, mood swings, and spotting which made me very anxious, to say the least.
 Being a nurse, sometimes I think I know way too much information for my own good.

-It was at this point is time that I started telling people about our news; I was just too excited to hold it in, I couldn’t wait until the 12-week mark.
+It was at this point that I started telling people about our news; I was just too excited to hold it in, I couldn’t wait until the 12-week mark.

-We returned from vacation fully relaxed, rejuvenated, and ready to hear out little peanut’s heartbeat at our 11 week checkup.
+We returned from vacation fully relaxed, rejuvenated, and ready to hear out little peanut’s heartbeat at our 11-week checkup.
 The nurse practitioner tried to find the heartbeat using a Doppler, but she was unable to hear anything.

 Here is what I have learned and I hope it will help you if you ever have the misfortune of having a tragedy, illness, or loss in your life.

-What is Your Business Structure?
+1. What is Your Business Structure?

 For me I am a solopreneur, I do not have any regular full-time or part-time employees, so when something happens or needs to be taken care of, the sole responsibility rests on my shoulders.
 However, I do work with some wonderful women that I contract with on a fairly regular basis (web programmer, graphic designer, and a virtual assistant) that can assist me when I need help.
 I also have some regular blog contributors and guest bloggers that help me with content creation.
 Whether you’re a small business owner with a handful of employees or a freelancer or solopreneur, you need to know who will take care of business when you’re unable to do so.